-\ This paper is an extended version of Lustig and Pessino (2012).
+^{} This paper is an extended version of Lustig and Pessino (2012).
 Nora Lustig is Samuel Z. Stone Professor of Latin American Economics, Tulane University (Department of Economics; Stone Center for Latin American Studies and CIPR); nonresident fellow, Center for Global Development and Inter-American Dialogue.
 Carola Pessino is Senior Researcher, Department of Economics at the Universidad del CEMA, Argentina and Visiting Fellow of the Center for Global Development, Washington, DC.
-Both authors are very grateful to Emily Travis and Juan Carlos Monterrey for excellent research assistantship.
+Both authors are very grateful to Jim Alm and an anonymous referee for excellent comments and to Nicole Florack, Emily Travis and Juan Carlos Monterrey for excellent research assistantship.